thepphithakP/thepphithakP/README.md

 _Authorization Services:_
 - Created an OAuth 2 service for authentication and authorization with a prototype project for easy implementation.

-For every service I initiated, I also wrote Dockerfiles for building container images and Kubernetes deployment files for containerized environments.
-Additionally, I managed deployment processes, including:
+For every service I initiated, I wrote Dockerfiles for building container images and Kubernetes deployment files for containerized environments.
+I also managed deployment processes including:
 - **Configuration Management:** Implemented configuration management practices to ensure consistent and reliable deployments.
 - **Secret Management:** Utilized secure methods for managing sensitive information and secrets.
 - **CI/CD:** Designed and maintained CI/CD pipelines using GitHub Actions to automate integration and deployment processes.
+- **Infrastructure as Code (IaC):** Leveraged Kubernetes and Helm for Infrastructure as Code, managing resources like MongoDB and Redis.
+Helm charts were used to define, install, and upgrade complex Kubernetes applications, ensuring efficient and scalable deployment of infrastructure components.

 ### Software Engineer
 **Gosoft (Thailand)**